-- Introduce you to the Facebook cover photo and ideal dimensions
+- Introduce you to the Facebook cover photo dimensions

 - Guide you through how to create a cover photo and how to select the perfect image

-Let’s begin with a quick summary of cover photos and the best image size to use…
+Let’s begin with a quick summary of the best Facebook cover size to use.

 - Doesn’t display on non-smartphones

-It means that even though we only get one photo, Facebook is going to use it in two very different ways:
+All of this means that, even though you only get one photo, Facebook is going to use it in two very different ways:

-- in the rectangular format of 820 pixels wide by 312 pixels tall for desktop;
+- In the rectangular format of 820 px by 312 pixels for desktop

-If you want to use a single image that works pretty well on both desktop and mobile, 820 pixels wide by 462 pixels tall seems to be the best (see example below).
+If you want to use a single image that works on both desktop and mobile, 820px by 462px is the recommended size.

-You can now use a video, instead of a static cover photo.
-With a video, you can share more about your business and tell a longer story.
+You can also use a video instead of a static Facebook banner.
+With video, you can share more about your business and tell a longer story.

-- It should be at least 820 pixels wide by 312 pixels tall.
+- Cover videos should be at least 820 px by 312 pixels

-Pro Tip: If you found an image or video that you love and the dimensions are a bit off, you can still use it!
-You’ll want to choose that image or video (or upload it), and then you’ll be allowed to ‘reposition’ it.
-With the reposition feature, Facebook is essentially allowing you to crop your cover photo in a way that you think best fits in the space.
+Pro Tip: If you have an image or video you love, but the dimensions are a bit off, you can still upload and then adjust.
+Facebook’s reposition feature allows you to resize your cover photo in a way you think best fits the space.

 Desktop vs. Mobile

-It’s great always to be mindful that Facebook Page cover photos on desktops and cover photos on mobile look different.
+Keep in mind that Facebook Page cover photos look different on desktops than cover photos on mobile.

-For example, here’s how a cover photo looks on a desktop:
+For example, here’s how a header looks on a desktop:

 And here’s how it looks in the Facebook mobile app:

-What’s cool here is that Facebook doesn’t stretch and squeeze the same image, they change the crop.
-This is awesome because it ensures that your image looks its best by not distorting anything.
+The cool thing here is that Facebook doesn’t stretch and squeeze the same image — they crop it.
+This is awesome because it ensures your image looks its best by not distorting the aspect ratio.

-If you’re using text on your cover photo, like a call-to-action (CTA), you’ll want to pop over to the Facebook mobile app to take a peek just to make sure there’s nothing wonky going on.
-For example, if your cover photo is not tall enough, the sides of your photo (or a few characters of your CTA) might be cropped away on the mobile app.
+If you’re using text on your cover photo, like a call-to-action (CTA), you’ll want to pop over to the Facebook mobile app to make sure there’s nothing wonky going on.
+For example, if your cover photo is not tall enough, the sides of your photo (or a few characters of your CTA) might be cropped out on the mobile app.

-If you have some design skills, creating your own cover photo from the ground up using software like Photoshop is an excellent way to go.
+If you have some design skills, creating your own cover photo using Photoshop is an excellent way to go.
 Going this route allows you to create a pixel-perfect representation of how you want to portray yourself or your business.

 This is how it looks like on desktop and mobile:

-- Will be cropped to fit a square
+- Images will be cropped to fit a circle

-Your Facebook cover photo should be all about you or your business, so why not use one of your photos that represent you?
+Since your Facebook page is all about you or your business, why not use photos that best represent that?

-If the license of the photo allows, I would encourage you to edit or enhance whatever photo you pick with Pablo, Canva, or PicMonkey to make it more personal.
-For example, you could pick one of your favorite quotes and lay it over the photo, and Pablo even has a few beautiful quotes you can pick directly in there.
+If the photo license allows, we suggest editing or enhancing whichever photo you pick to match your brand or personality.
+You can easily do that with Pablo, Canva, or PicMonkey.
+For example, you could pick one of your favorite quotes and lay it over a photo.

-Now that we know how to create your cover photo, the question is what kind of cover photo you should select?
-Are there cover photos that work best than others?
-Let’s investigate.
+Now that you know how to create your cover photo, let's investigate the type of cover photos that work better than others.

-First up, let’s discuss some of the best practices when it comes to a Facebook cover photo.
-Hubspot has put together a great list of Do’s and Don’ts when it comes to cover photos.
+Everyone has advice when it comes to your Facebook cover image, but the marketing gurus at HubSpot put together a great list of dos and don’ts when it comes to cover photos.
 Here are some of the highlights:

 - Stay mainly visual and have a clear focal point

-- Keep in mind how your cover photo will look like on mobile
+- Keep in mind how your cover photo will look on mobile

 - Integrate your cover photo design with the rest of your page